 What to do if you see a Zeus virus alert

 The Zeus virus alert is a pop-up window that appears when you visit an infected website.
 It, hilariously, explains that “Windows has detected Zeus virus” and urges the user to call a phone number to get technical support to remove it.
 The obvious clue that this is a fake is the first line “Windows has detected”.
 Unless you’re running Windows in Boot Camp or are using it in a virtual machine, there’s no way Windows could detect anything on your Mac.

 You should close the window and carry on with your day, perhaps making a note not to visit that website again.
 If you can’t close the window, and fake virus alerts are designed to be persistent and difficult to dismiss, then Quit or Force Quit the web browser.
 When you restart it, don’t choose the option to re-open all previously open windows or tabs.

 - Clear browser history and restart browser

 - Remove suspicious browser extensions

 - Or, follow these simple Mac privacy tips

 If you can’t, for any reason, Force Quit the browser, restart your Mac.
 Ignore the line in the fake warning that tells you not to restart your computer.

 There’s no way you can avoid completely ever seeing this or any other fake virus alert.
-However, they tend to appear on sites which are, let’s say less reputable, than others.
+However, they tend to appear on sites that are, let’s say less reputable than others.
 So, for example, sites that offer anything for free that you would normally have to pay for are more likely to host adware and fake virus alerts.
-So, of you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.
+So, if you’re worried about seeing one, or just don’t want the hassle, avoid sites and forums that provide cracked passwords, license keys, or that stream the latest movies and TV programs.